Pothos plant care for different pothos varieties and propagation is simple and a great place to start learning for beginning gardeners.

 There are various different types of pothos and philodendron plants that are commonly sold under the pothos name, with extremely similar care requirements.
 These are just a few of the most popular:

-: Like the golden pothos but with solid green leaves.
+- Jade Pothos: Like the golden pothos but with solid green foliage.

-: Also like the golden pothos but with solid neon green leaves.
+- Neon Pothos: Also like the golden pothos but with solid neon lime orchartreuse green color leaves.

-: Like the golden pothos but with white variegation instead of gold, causing it to grow slower.
+- Marble Queen Pothos: Like the golden pothos but with white variegation leaves instead of gold, causing it to grow slower.

-: Dark, satiny green leaves with silver variegation.
-Also known as Satin Pothos, Silk Pothos, Silvery Ann, and Silver Philodendron.
+- Silver Satin Pothos: Dark, satiny green leaves with silver variegation.
+Also known as Satin Pothos (Scindapsus pictus), Silk Pothos, Silvery Ann, and Silver Philodendron.

-: Has smaller leaves than standard pothos plants that are split between white and solid green, another slower growing variety.
+- N-Joy Pothos: Has smaller leaves than standard pothos plants.
+They are split between large patches of white and solid green variegation.
+Another slower growing variety.

-- Pearls and Jade Pothos: A cultivar of Marble Queen with smaller leaves.
-Slow growing with more cream on the margins.
+- Pearls and Jade Pothos: Another variegated pothos.
+This one is a cultivar of Marble Queen with smaller leaves.
+Slow growing with cream edged light green leaves.

 How to Propagate Pothos

 Pothos plants are beyond easy to grow, and your greatest concern will likely be keeping their long, prosperous vines in check.
+If it gets too leggy prune the stems and use the cuttings to grow more plants.
 Best of all, they can even be propagated in water.
 Simply place a pothos cutting in a vase of water so that at least one node is covered.
 It will grow roots and live entirely independently.

 You can also propagate cuttings in soil, covering as many nodes as possible with dry soil and waiting for them to root.
 When roots begin to form, water the plant normally.
 This method isn’t quite as successful as water propagation.
 However, if you attempt to propagate multiple cuttings at once, you are likely to have at least one take off.